pytroll/pyresample/docs/source/swath.rst

 Resampling from bilinear coefficients
 *************************************

+..note:
-Note that this usage is deprecated, please use the **bilinear.NumpyResamplerBilinear** or **bilinear.XArrayResamplerBilinear** classes directly depending on the input data format.
+  This usage is deprecated, please use the **bilinear.NumpyResamplerBilinear** or **bilinear.XArrayResamplerBilinear** classes directly depending on the input data format.

 As for nearest neighbour resampling, also bilinear interpolation can be split in two steps.